disarm-platform/config-faas-cluster/README.md

 1. create network traefik with overlay driver
 `docker network create -d overlay --attachable traefik-net`

 1. start the revrse proxy and
 `docker stack deploy -c docker-compose.yml rp`

-1. once confirmed traefik running fine, remove the port entry from `docker-compose.yml` to avoid leaving traefik dashboard exposed, and redeploy stack as above(`docker stack deploy...`)
+1. check https://traefik.srv.locational.io is live and reachable, with a couple of _Frontends_ and a couple of _Backends_

-1. visit port.srv.locational.io and create initial username and password
+1. visit https://port.srv.locational.io and create initial username and password

 1. add secrets for openfaas
 `echo "admin" | docker secret create basic-auth-user -`